nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Prerequisites: List all contacts using the `listc` command.
 Multiple contacts in the list.
 There is no contact with the telegram handle `rak_02`.

 1. Editing a contact while all contacts are being shown
     1. Test case: `editc 1 th/rak_02` <br>
        Expected: The first contact in the list is edited.
 Details of the edited contact are shown in the status message.

     1. Test case: `editc 0 th/rake_02` <br>
        Expected: No meeting is edited.
 Error details shown in the status message.

     1. Other incorrect `editc` commands to try: `editc th/rak_02`, `editc 1` <br>
        Expected: Similar to previous.

+<div style="page-break-after: always;"></div>

 ### Deleting a contact

 1. Deleting a contact while all contacts are being shown

     1. Prerequisites: List all persons using the `listc` command.
 Multiple contacts in the list.

     1. Test case: `deletec 1`<br>
        Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.

     1. Test case: `deletec 0`<br>
        Expected: No person is deleted.
 Error details shown in the status message.

     1. Other incorrect `deletec` commands to try: `deletec`, `deletec x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 ### Finding contacts

 1. Finding contacts with valid search terms

     1. Prerequisites: List all contacts using the `listc` command.
 Multiple contacts in the list.
     1. Test case: `findc n/alex t/friends` <br>
        Expected: Contacts named `alex` with a tag called `friends` will be displayed.
 The number of contacts with the name `alex` and the tag `friends` is shown in the status message.

 2. Attempting to find contacts with invalid search terms
     1. Prerequisites: Same as above.
     1. Test case: `findc p/12345678`  <br>
        Expected: No contacts are searched.
 Error details shown in status message.
     1. Other incorrect `findc` commands to try: `findc th/john_01`, `findc alex` <br>
        Expected: Similar to previous.

+<div style="page-break-after: always;"></div>

 ### Adding a meeting

 1. Adding meetings (including clashing and non-clashing meetings)
     1. Prerequisites: Default list of meetings are loaded into the application.
     1. Test case: `addm n/Lunch with Friends d/30-04-2022 st/1100 et/1300 t/important` <br>
        Expected: New meeting is added to the list.
 Details of added meeting is shown in status message.
     1. Test case: `addm n/Project Meeting with Advisor d/30-04-2022 st/1200 et/1400` <br>
        Expected: New meeting is added to the list.
 Warning notification pop up due to clash in timing with previously added meeting.
 Details of added meeting and meeting it clashes with is shown in status message.
     1. Test case: `addm n/Project Meeting with Advisor d/30-04-2022 st/1600 et/1800` <br>
        Expected: No meeting is added due to duplicate meeting with meeting added in previous test case.
 Error details shown in the status message.

     1. Other incorrect `addm` commands to try
        `addm n/Dinner with Family d/24-05-2022`, `addm n/2103 Exam d/23-04-2022 st/1500 et/1400`, `addm`<br>
        Expected: No meeting is added.
 Error details shown in the status message.

 ### Editing a meeting